Size: 880sqm (9,500sqft)

-Our client received a dilapidations claim following the exercising of a break clause on their lease of an industrial building.
+Our client received dilapidations claim following the exercising of a break clause in their lease of an industrial building.

 The objective was to seek to minimise the final settlement, by testing the landlord’s claim and negotiating with the landlord’s appointed surveyor.
-In addition we were keen to ensure there were going to be no issues in respect to the successful operation of the break clause.
+In addition, we were keen to ensure there were going to be no issues with respect to the successful operation of the break clause.

 There was circa one month before the lease end to run and the schedule of dilapidations had been made available prior to the break date.

 A review of the claim quickly highlighted items of work that could be easily carried out to reduce the claim.
 At the same time, best and worst-case scenarios were discussed with the client to explain where there were risks with the claim.